owl-project/NVISII/README.md

 ViSII is a python based ray tracer render built on top of NVIDIA OptiX.
 The tool allows you to define complex scenes: 3d meshes, object materials, lights, loading textures, _etc._, and render them using ray tracing techniques.
+A scene can be described in many ways, you can use our simple mesh definitions, use multiple obj files, or load a complex scene defined in an obj file.
 ViSII can be used to export metadata about the scene, _e.g._, object segmentation.